-Spike your summer watermelon for a booze-y summer treat #Entertaining#alcohol#great-ideas#summer June 19 | Megan Finley meganfinley Photo courtesy of Sweet Paul.
+Spike your summer watermelon for a booze-y summer treat #Entertaining#alcohol#great-ideas#summer June 19 | Megan Finley meggyfin Photo courtesy of Sweet Paul.
 Summer!
 It fast approaches, and they're is nothing better than eating watermelon on a hot day.
 Except for when it's spiked with lime flavored vodka!
-Head over to the Sweet Paul blog and get the instructions on how booze-up your watermelons. ᔥ Laughing Squid Reporter Name * Reporter Email * Original text Enter the original text here.
+Head over to the Sweet Paul blog and get the instructions on how booze-up your watermelons. ᔥ Laughing Squid Join our community!
+Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
-When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Astroturf alternatives: let's talk about no-care groundcover NEXT Who knew ladders could be repurposed for SO MANY THINGS!
-Toggle comments [ 8 ] Ah, the science of a boozy watermelon.
+Fix Typo Megan Finley Megan Finley is the LA-based Editorial Overlord of the Offbeat Empire, and a total geeky snarky jackass.
+When she's not writing, editing, and sleeping, she's eating, drinking, and consuming pop-culture.
+You can snoop into her personal life over on her website Funk in Deep Freeze! @meganfinley @meggyfin PREVIOUS Astroturf alternatives: let's talk about no-care groundcover NEXT Who knew ladders could be repurposed for SO MANY THINGS!
+Show/Hide comments [ 8 ] Ah, the science of a boozy watermelon.
 I have heard legend of it, but I have never seen it… Reply Ahhh, boozy watermelon.
 Those were the good old days.
 Also a fave?
 Pineapple chunks soaked in coconut rum.
 3 agree Reply omgosh…. this sounds amazing….
 Reply Oooh, looks yummy.
 Reply We've done this before by simply cutting a hole in the melon and sticking a bottle of vodka right in it.
 Sit back and watch the vodka slowly disappear into the melon.
 Delish!
 1 agrees Reply I've also seen instructions for "tapping" a boozy watermelon, too!
 Reply This is a summer tradition that my favorite aunt and I indulge in annually.
 We also make something that has been called "Yukaflux" for as long as I can remember.
 Basically you half fill a clean cooler with cut up fruit of every variety (although I don't recommend bananas) and then pour whatever alcohol you have in the house over top of it (it's a great way to empty all those half-bottles, LOL) and leave it marinate overnight.
 It's sort of like sangria I guess, but it tastes different every time, since you just add whatever you have.
 It's a real hit at weekend backyard parties.
 You can also make a kid-friendly recipe by using orange and pineapple juice instead of alcohol.
 1 agrees Reply It sounds like a Flaming Moe.
 Only without the fire and the cough syrup. 😉 1 agrees Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.